Lucius Papirius Cursor: Dictator (310 BC)

 The final mention of Cursor in the sources took place in 310, when he was appointed dictator for the second time.
 He in turn appointed as magister equitum his former colleague Bubulcus Brutus.

 In 310 BC, when the Samnites again rose, Cursor was appointed dictator for the second time, and gained a decisive victory at Longula, in honour of which he celebrated a magnificent triumph.

-Cursor displayed the weapons captured from the Samnites in the triumphal procession, during which Livy tells that the Samnite gold-plated shields made a strong impression.
-As a result, he gave them to the silversmiths on the Forum, in order to decorate the tabernae with enemy's spoils.
+Captured Samnite weapons were displayed in the triumphal procession.
+According to Livy, the Samnite gold-plated shields made a strong impression, so Cursor gave them to the silversmiths of the Forum to hang outside their tabernae as decorations.
 This practice of publicly displaying enemy spoils was new at the time in Rome, and was inspired by the Greeks.
 Livy adds that from this point on aediles regularly decorated the Forum for the Ludi Romani after the precedent set by Cursor.

 Several modern historians have nevertheless cast some doubts on the whole event, as many features of both the battle and its subsequent triumph closely resemble the later triumph of Cursor's son in 293, likewise against the Samnites.

 His cognomen, Cursor, means "The Runner", as he was able to walk over 50 Roman miles a day in full marching order and demanded the same from his soldiers.
 Legend says that when cavalry veterans came to him asking for some privileges, he gave them but one privilege:

 That you may not say I never excuse you anything, I excuse you from rubbing your horses' backs when you dismount.

 Such harshness to his soldiers allowed them to be defeated initially.
 But later he had regained their good-will by more lenient treatment and lavish promises of booty; they fought with enthusiasm and gained a complete victory.

 His son of the same name, also a distinguished general, completed the subjection of Samnium (272 BC).
 He set up a sundial, the first of its kind in Rome, in the temple of Quirinus.